Highlights of the Program

 Research Centre for Carbon Solutions (RCCS)

-- Techno-economic comparison of KOH electrochemical CO₂ capture and CESAR1 amine scrubbing in CHP
+- Conducting a techno-economic comparison of KOH electrochemical CO₂ capture and CESAR1 amine scrubbing in CHP

-- Role of carbonic anhydrase promoters in improving absorption kinetics and lowering energy use
+- Examining the role of carbonic anhydrase promoters in improving absorption kinetics and lowering energy use

-- Impact of electricity source, FOAK to NOAK learning and integration on CO₂ avoidance costs
+- Assessing the impact of electricity sources, FOAK-to-NOAK learning, and system integration on CO₂ avoidance costs

 16:45 - 16:50